bchen2732/MFG-598-Final-Project/README.md

 This project completed as a final project for MFG 598 is built using python.
 This program allows users to use a graphical user interface to calculate the required torque for a pivot door based on the user-provided door specifications.
 The program then outputs the three best motor/gearbox combinations to provide that torque.
-The option to also add in new iterations of motors or gearboxes into the existing data base is provided as well.
+The option to also add in new iterations of motors or gearboxes into the existing data base is provided as well as saving the outputted combinations for later use.
 ---

 ## **Methodology**